Great Sankey Primary School

 Welcome back!

-I hope you all had a fantastic summer break and are looking forward to our first term together in Hazel Tree Class!
-Please refer to the welcome letter and curriculum overview below for further details about some of the things we will be learning this term.
+Welcome back!
+I hope you all had a fantastic summer break and are looking forward to the new term ahead!
+Please refer to the curriculum overview below for further details about some of the things we will be learning this term.

 On this page, you will find some useful information about the term ahead and any key messages that you need to be aware of.
-To the side of the page you will see our class X (Twitter) feed and link to Google Classroom.
+To the side of the page you will see our class X (Twitter) feed.
 We love to use X (Twitter) to share some of the excellent things going on in Hazel Tree Class and will use Google Classroom to support learning at home - spellings, homework and useful documents will be uploaded and made available on there each week.

 Don't forget to follow @hazeltreeGSP if you are on X (Twitter) for regular updates.